 Departing Lima was easier than we thought.
 A friendly cab driver offered to take us to the airport and shared great stories about his family.
-He has been married 20 years and his wife has some health issues…he was prompt to share examples of his day to day life and how his role in the household is a bit unusual, as he needs to be both a mom and a dad for his 3 daughters.
+He has been married 20 years and his wife has some health issues … he was prompt to share examples of his daily life and how his role in the household is a bit unusual, as he needs to be both a mom and a dad for his 3 daughters.
 This guy’s work ethic and enthusiasm reminded me of my dad.

 So long Lima – Hello Cuzco.